Family Involvement: The Role of Family in Eating Disorders

 • Wearing multiple, thick layers of clothes to stay warm

-Someone in the throes of anorexia nervosa may also have thin, brittle hair and nails, yellowing skin, or oral health difficulties.
+Someone with intense or chronic symptoms of anorexia nervosa may also have thin, brittle hair and nails, yellowing skin, or oral health difficulties.

 Bulimia Nervosa

-People with bulimia nervosa (BN) are also generally obsessed with thoughts of food, eating, and body image, though they frequently use other methods to control their weight, including self-induced vomiting, laxative abuse, and fasting.
+People with bulimia nervosa (BN) are also generally obsessed with thoughts of food, eating, and body image.
+However, they frequently use other methods to control their weight, including self-induced vomiting, laxative abuse, and fasting.

 This disorder is also marked by frequent binging episodes, during which someone will often eat a lot of food very quickly.